BrandonACH/airflow/README.md

 # Assignment: Building an ETL Pipeline with Apache Airflow

-The following project builds an ETL pipeline using Apache Airflow that processes and prepares data for further ML model implementations.
-The dataset used is the UCI Machine Learning Repository’s “Online Retail” dataset, which contains transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+The following project involves creating an ETL pipeline using Apache Airflow to handle data from the "Online Retail" dataset sourced from the UCI Machine Learning Repository.
+This dataset comprises transactions from a UK-based online retail store between December 1, 2010, and December 9, 2011.
+The pipeline processes this data and loads it into a MongoDB database, with the intention of preparing it for subsequent ML model implementations.

 ![alt text](image.png)